Koukyosyumei/ID2Graph/README.md

     -c : (int) the number of completely secure rounds.
     -a : (float) learning rate of XGBoost.
     -h : (int) depth.
-    -j : (int) the number of jobs.
+    -j : (int) minimum number of samples within a leaf.
-    -n : (int) the number of data records sampled for training.
+    -n : (int) number of data records sampled for training.
     -f : (float) the ratio of features owned by the active party.
     -v : (float) the ratio of features owned by the passive party. if v=-1, the ratio of local features will be 1 - f.
     -i : (float) the imlalance of dataset.